Beast Mastery Hunter DPS Easy Mode — Dragonflight 10.2

 Guides from Other Classes

-This guide has been written by Azortharion, a Hunter Theorycrafter and Guidewriter since 2014, and considered one of the best Hunters in the world.
-He is an accomplished player with dozen of top parses for all specs throughout the game's history.
-He is also the Founder/Owner/Head Admin of Trueshot Lodge, the Hunter Class Discord.
+This guide has been written by Azortharion, a Hunter Guidewriter, Theorycrafter, and top player since 2014, who is widely considered one of the best PvE Hunters in the world.
+He is an accomplished player with hundreds of top parses across all Hunter specs.
+He is the Head Admin of Trueshot Lodge, the official Hunter Class Discord.
 You can find him on his stream on Twitch and his channel on YouTube.
-He also has his own personal Discord server where you can freely ask him any Hunter questions you may have!
+He also has his own, personal Discord server where you can freely ask him any Hunter questions you may have!